There are so many driving laws out there that it can be difficult to keep up with them all.

 You should only flash your lights to other road users to let them know you are there.

-It would be seen that you are trying to obstruct an officer in the course of their duties and comes with a maximum fine of £1,000.
+It would be seen that you are trying to obstruct an officer in the course of their duties which comes with a maximum fine of £1,000.

 Next time you're out and notice a speed trap and want to be a kind citizen and help others... don't.